craftercms/docs/source/developers/projects/craftercms/index.rst

 For the *Authoring Environment*:

 * Start Apache tomcat on default ports (8080, 8009, 8005) [See :ref:`gradle-tasks` on how to change default ports]
-* Start ElasticSearch on port 9201
+* Start Elasticsearch on port 9201
 * Start Crafter Deployer on port 9191

 For the *Delivery Environment*: